 Please note: Although the University of Malaya uses the standard version of BMAT, the registration process is different.
-You must follow the registration process on the University of Malaya website and not the process detailed on this website for BMAT in October.
+You must follow the registration process on the University of Malaya website and not the process detailed on this website for other BMAT sessions.

 For more detailed information about the format of BMAT, see the BMAT test specification.

 Questions in Sections 1 and 2 are worth 1 mark each.
 Total raw marks for each section are converted to BMAT's scale, which runs from 1 (low) to 9 (high).
 Typical BMAT candidates will score around 5.0, roughly half marks.
 The best candidates will score around 6.0, and a few exceptional candidates will score higher than 7.0.